24 minutes with Amy Harrity

 Amy: Our first year was hard and we were very insular.
 I had the desire to go out and explore.
 We were home sick and didn't know anyone so they ended up moving back and I stayed.
 Its pretty wild because I'll have moments where I think to myself, I can't believe I pulled this off.

 Mo: And look at where it has gotten you.

 Amy: Yeah!
 I didn't know that I would have a career in photography.
 I had no idea.
 I was interested in doing fashion stuff when I first came out and I did a semester or two at Academy of Art which was a giant mistake, because they're a total for-profit school.
 Nonetheless, once I started shooting it was mainly fashion stuff.

 Mo: When you first started to get the idea of being a working photographer, did you ever imagine that you'd be at the place where you are now?

 Amy: Yeah, I imagined it. [laughing] I feel like that's a key to success.
-You have to be able to visualise it—that was the main driving force.
+You have to be able to visualize it—that was the main driving force.
 I would look at other people, and want the kind of jobs they were shooting.
 I still don't feel like I'm where I want to be, but I think you can ask anyone that and they would say the same thing unless they're Annie Leibovitz or something!
-I'm not sure if its mentally or emotionally healthy to think about what's next.
+I'm not sure if it’s mentally or emotionally healthy to think about what's next.
 Even when something good happens, you're looking around the corner like, "Okay, but what happens after this?"